charlotte-os/charlotte-core/README.md

 ### Documentation

-Detailed documentation will eventually be available in this repository's GitHub wiki and at CharlotteOS's website: https://www.charlotte-os.org/
+Detailed documentation is available in this repository's GitHub wiki and at CharlotteOS's website: https://www.charlotte-os.org/

 ### Contributing

 Contributions are always welcome and highly appreciated.
 Please create a new branch for your work and submit a pull request on GitHub.
 Make sure to rebase all your changes on master to maintain a linear commit history avoiding merge commits to the extent possible.
 Feel free to grab any unassigned issues in the GitHub issue tracker for this repository.

+For any PR or Issue it must follow our [RFC rules](https://github.com/charlotte-os/developer-docs/blob/main/RFC%20template.md)

 Also please join [our community on Discord](https://discord.com/invite/vE7bCCKx4X) to stay up to date with the latest on CharlotteOS development.